pulumi-demos/pulumi-deployments/README.md

 Repo to hold code for demonstrating Pulumi Deployments features.

 # Demos
-List of demos that can be done.
+Overview of possible demos are listed below.

+Check the given folder's README for that example's specifics.

 ## Deploy from the Pulumi Service UI
 * Go to given stack